-The Agency for Persons with Disabilities serves individuals with mental retardation, autism, cerebral palsy, Prader Willi Syndrome, and spina bifida as defined in Chapter 393, F.S.
-Section 393.062, F.S., directs the program to give priority to the development of community based residential and treatment programs for people with developmental disabilities, which enables individuals to achieve their greatest potential for independent and productive living.
+The Agency for Persons with Disabilities serves individuals with mental retardation, autism, cerebral palsy, Prader Willi Syndrome, and spina bifida as defined in Chapter 393, Florida Statutes.
+The program is directed by Section 393.062, F.S to give priority to the development of community based residential and treatment programs for people with developmental disabilities, which enables individuals to achieve their greatest potential for independent and productive living.
 A primary goal of the agency is to improve the quality of life for people with developmental disabilities by assisting people to live and work in the most integrated settings possible in their community while avoiding unnecessary placement in an institution.
+The number of people who have been determined eligible for services through APD has increased by over 4000 people this year, for an increase of about 9%.

-Services provided to individuals with developmental disabilities under the auspices of the agency are completely privatized, with the exception of forensic services (through the Mentally Retarded Defendant Program) and three stateowned and operated Developmental Services Institutions (DSIs) throughout the state.
-The agency has completed its five-year plan for closure of the Community of Landmark facility in Opa-Locka, and discharged all residents as of July 2005.
+Services provided to individuals with developmental disabilities under the auspices of the agency are completely privatized, with the exception of forensic services (through the Mentally Retarded Defendant Program) and three state-owned and operated Developmental DisabilitiesInstitutions (DSIs) throughout the state.
+One of the three, Gulf Coast center in Fort Myers, is in the Third year of a five year closure which will be completed in 2010.

 Once a person is determined eligible for the Developmental Disabilities Program, he or she may choose to apply for Medicaid.
 This determination impacts the type of services and supports available.
-Persons with developmental disabilities, who are Medicaid eligible, are eligible to receive community-based services under the Medicaid HCBS waiver, the Family and Supported Living waiver, or institutional placement (public or private Intermediate Care Facilities for the Developmentally Disabled (ICF/DD) programs.)
+Persons with developmental disabilities, who are Medicaid eligible, are eligible to receive community-based services under the Medicaid HCBS waiver, the Family and Supported Living waiver, subject to available apppropriations, or institutional placement (public or private Intermediate Care Facilities for the Developmentally Disabled (ICF/DD) programs.)